Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 44.9, is 0.1 points fewer than Saturday's over/under.
+- Saturday's total is 0.6 points higher than the combined 44.9 PPG average of the two teams.

-- This contest's total is 7.5 points fewer than the 52.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 7.0 points lower than the 52.5 these two squads combine to give up per game in 2021.

-- Golden Bears games this season feature an average total of 49.9 points, a number 4.9 points higher than Saturday's over/under.
+- The Golden Bears and their opponents have scored an average of 49.9 points per game in 2021, 4.4 more than Saturday's total.

-- In 2021, games involving the Cardinal have averaged a total of 53.3 points, 8.3 more than the set over/under in this contest.
+- The 45.5-point total for this game is 7.8 points below the 53.3 points per game average total in Cardinal games this season.

 Cal Stats and Trends